 Inter-Company Matching and the Supply of Informed Capital

-We model an economy where it is beneficial for high-type organizations to collaborate with other high types (assortative matching), and where the assortative-matching pattern allows informed financiers to provide inexpensive funds to partner companies of their high-type ventures.
-The funding benefit associated with finding a high-type partner provides an additional incentive for search, and we show how a critical mass of informed capital sometimes becomes a necessary condition for an efficient equilibrium to obtain.
-We also conduct a brief empirical analysis - combining data on alliances and venture-capital deals - that yields results consistent with the mechanisms proposed in the model.
+We model an economy where it is beneficial for high-type organizations to collaborate with other high types, and where this assortative-matching pattern allows informed financiers to provide inexpensive funds to partner companies of their high-type ventures.
+The expected funding benefit associated with finding high-type partners increases in the supply of informed capital, which creates an additional incentive for high types to search.
+Our main result is that, in such a setting, a critical mass of informed capital is sometimes required for an efficient equilibrium to obtain.
+We provide a novel channel for how the financial sector can impact real outcomes, specifically by affecting matching patterns.

 JEL Classification: D20, D80, G24, G32, L20

 Suggested Citation: Suggested Citation